 While customer acquisition and service transformations will be limited to specific energy markets, there is a broader expectation on the near-term horizon for market channels to evolve integrated industry platforms.
 These integrated platforms will be expected to give companies real-time insight into upstream, midstream and downstream processes to identify where products are, where services are, and when jobs are going to be completed.
 Customers across the industry desire real-time access to data across industry markets to improve forecasting and execution.
 As a result, industry software and technology providers are already developing tools to deliver that functionality across the industry.

 2. Market management

 Retail utilities and service companies are already starting to leverage business intelligence and analytics platforms will help companies predict customer behavior, understand how customers make purchasing decisions, and determine how to price certain products.
 Companies will be able to put market plans in place to react before customer shifts actually happen.
 There is a lot of potential, but these first market management opportunities are primarily on the retail side.
-The majority of the industry is leveraging business intelligence and analytics platforms the add value on the back office or operations side of the business.
+The majority of the industry is leveraging business intelligence and analytics platforms that add value on the back-office or operations side of the business.

 Also note that, while you might hear a lot about chatbots and customer support automation in other industries, customer service and account management for the majority of the energy industry for the predictable future will still be based on face-to-face or over-the-phone personal interactions.